Find out when, where and how you have chemotherapy for lung cancer, and about the possible side effects.

-You have some types of chemotherapy over several days.
-For some types you have to stay in a hospital ward.
-This could be overnight or for a couple of days.
+You have some types of chemotherapy over a couple of days and stay in a hospital ward.
 But this is not usual with lung cancer chemotherapy.

 Clare Disney (nurse): Hello, my name is Clare and this is a cancer day unit.